Clumber Church of 1867Established in 1825Clumber School of 1905Established in 1837

 The Reservoir on the Right in this photo

-Electrification of School and Ablution Facilities and Installing a Security System
+Electrification of School , Erection of Ablution Facilities and Installing a Security System

-This is primarily a push for funds; we have completed renovations to the Church and grounds.
-In 2018 we concentrated on the old school which we use as a gathering place for fellowship and after Service teas.
-This old building has received more than a little TLC with cracks and damp attended to.
+In 2018 we concentrated on repairs to the old school which we use as a gathering place for fellowship and after Service teas.
+This old building received some TLC with cracks and damp attended to.
 The wooden floor in the foyer was rotten and cement had to be laid to secure the walls.
-We have now wired the building for electricity for electrical plugs and lighting for the very first time .
-Also, the need for toilets to service both Church and School is no longer a " nice to have " but essential.
+We wired the building for electricity for the very first time, using a generator as an energy source.
+Also, the need for toilets to service both the Church and School was considered essential and no longer a " nice to have " .
 When we hosted Mark van Niekerk in October 2018 the strain on the usage of the 1 toilet in the Vestry by 84 people was very evident.
-The placement of the housing of two toilets and attendant wash basin has been identified- we will use the old reservoir which lies neatly between the Church and School so we will not have the hassles and the associated cost on altering either of the two Heritage Buildings .
-This conversion cost will be R20000.
-And then we require a 2000 Litre tank to supply the water .
-We are hoping to close these projects off in April 2019.
-Should you be able to donate in support of these projects kindly refer to the " Donate" tab on this website where the payment details are listed.
-Alternatively you can contact Courteney on 0760611025.
+The placement of the housing of two toilets and attendant wash basin was identified as the old reservoir.
+This lies neatly between the Church and School and with its conversion from reservoir to ablutions there were no hassles and associated costs on altering either of the two Heritage Buildings .
+This conversion cost was R20000.
+This included a 2000 Litre tank to supply the water .
+These projects were completed in April 2019.

-So far two toilet units as well as toilet furnishings have been donated for which we are very grateful.
-Also, we have received a substantial donation of all the lighting for the Old School.
-We have placed the installation of the water tank on hold as we do not have sufficient funds.
-In the interim we plan to purchase a pump which will transfer water to an existing small tank to which we are connecting the piping for the new toilets and wash basin.
+Two toilet units as well as toilet furnishings were donated for which we were very grateful.
+Also, we received a substantial donation of all the lighting for the Old School.
+We placed the installation of the water tank on hold as we did not have sufficient funds.

 The 1905 Old Clumber School after Renovation